martalombardi/bhm-garment-productivity/README.md

 ## 4. Research Questions — Interpretation Under Model 3

 **Why reconstruct smooths?** Posterior summaries of spline **basis coefficients** do not display the shape of the implied functions.
-We reconstruct smooths by post-multiplying the mgcv spline design matrices with posterior draws, evaluating both on **observed data** and on a **regular grid** for clearer interpretation across the support (especially when predictors are skewed).
+Smooths are reconstructed by post-multiplying the mgcv spline design matrices with posterior draws, evaluating both on **observed data** and on a **regular grid** for clearer interpretation across the support (especially when predictors are skewed).

 - **RQ1 — Is `incentive` nonlinear?**
   Yes.
 The smooth is flat/slightly negative at low values and becomes **strongly positive** at higher values, confirming that spline modeling is **crucial** for `incentive`.
 A practical **threshold** (grid point where the mean effect turns positive) can be reported from the reconstructed curve.